Aenvis/Aenvis/README.md

 - English at B2/C1 level
 - 📫 How to reach me - czerwinskiwtj@gmail.com or discord Wojtek#4615

-Also im a member of a Academic Circle RPG (Game Development), I'm currently member of a team developing 3D Platformer.
+Also im a member of a Academic Circle RPG (Game Development), I'm in the team that is developing 3D Platformer.
 You can check for the progress here: https://github.com/Miklonista/Malpka